TheodoreTsg/target-assets/README.md

     }
 ```

-You will create a simple target assets dashboard given by the above data.
+I will create a simple target assets dashboard given by the above data.
 The user should be able to see all target assets in a minimal view (show only related data), search/filter target assets and see some nice statistics (e.g. total CPU, total Memory).

 Following some general advice/tips:

-- **Look and feel (UI/UX):** Do some basic UI stylings.
-But **don't** overdo it!
-You can also add any UI library you are comfortable with.
+- **Look and feel (UI/UX):** I will use **PrimeNG** & **Boostrap**.
+I will try not to overdo it!
 - **State Management:** Apps need to manage state and react to state changes in order to provide an engaging user experience.
-If you have expirience in state management, don't hesitate to show us!
+No experience on that, but I will try to fill in the gaps later.
 - **Unit testing:** Create a few meaningful unit tests.
 [Jest](https://jestjs.io/) is preinstalled and ready to use.

 ## Tasks